menu

 • less focused on EU integration — The surge in support for extremist parties suggests a growing loss of trust in government institutions among sizeable segments of the European population.
 Those voters also believe that EU integration is going too fast and worry about national sovereignty, meaning progress in areas such as the capital markets union could slow down even further while new proposals, such as a common defence fund, may struggle to gain momentum.

-• tougher on immigration — The recently agreed reform of asylum and migration rules has made it tougher for asylum seekers to enter the EU, but significant gains for the extreme right could lead to additional tightening.
+• tougher on immigration — The recently agreed reform of asylum and migration rules has made it tougher for asylum seekers to enter the EU, but increased pressure from the extreme right could lead to additional tightening.
 Such a move could further restrict an already tight labour market.

 • more pro-business — A common criticism is that the current European Parliament focuses too much on regulation, at the expense of business.
 We could see efforts to roll back some measures, especially in industries that are important for national security and supply chain resilience, notably semiconductors and critical minerals.
 We could also see a more permanent easing in state aid rules.

-• potentially more China-friendly — The next European Parliament could also turn incrementally more positive on China if extreme right parties perform well.
+• potentially more China-friendly — The new European Parliament could also turn incrementally more positive on China given the greater influence of extreme right parties.
 Since the invasion of Ukraine, parts of the European far right have switched their support from Russia to China.
 An incrementally more pro-China parliament could complicate relations between the EU and the US, as the US continues to push for decoupling.

 What does this mean for investors?